-Clinically Un-Depressed is a two act dramatic comedy where Cole Black, a boy with a chemical imbalance which renders him unable to be sad or angry, changes everyone around him.
+Clinically Un-Depressed is a two-act dramatic comedy where Cole Black, a boy with a chemical imbalance that renders him unable to be sad or angry, changes everyone around him.
 The story is told from the perspective of a Vietnam veteran, Millard Anderson, who is the grumpy old man of the neighborhood.
 His main pleasure in life is yelling at kids from his front porch.
-Most kids run, but Cole sticks around, starts talking to him and transforms Millard’s miserable life into something wonderful.
+Most kids run, but Cole sticks around, starts talking to him, and transforms Millard’s miserable life into something wonderful.
 Cole’s father, Blake Black, a high-strung lawyer, is psychologically abusive to his wife and Cole.
 But, to Cole, his father is a source of fascination as he tries to understand the emotions which are a mystery to him.
 Because Cole responds differently, people have to respond to him differently.
 The school bully becomes his best friend, the uppity girl becomes his girlfriend, he becomes his boss’s go-to person for how to run a business and other lives are changed.

 More to come!

-A common reaction we get after a Clinically Un-Depressed show is something like, “This needs to be in New York” or a variation of that.
+A common reaction we get after a Clinically Un-Depressed show is something like, “This needs to be in New York”, “This needs to be a movie”, or a variation of that.
 People simply love the show and the message of the show.
-In our time of increased agitation and anger, Clinically Un-Depressed lets us all know, we have a choice about how we live our life and how we respond to others.
+In our time of increased agitation and anger, Clinically Un-Depressed lets us all know, we have a choice about how we live our lives and how we respond to others.
 What is remarkable is the show delivers that message without ever preaching.
 The audience is thoroughly entertained the whole time.
-This is why Indra’s Awarehouse is bringing the show to Austin and we are in talks with other theatres to get it in their line up next season.
-This show creates buzz and gets people talking.
+This is why Indra’s Awarehouse brought the show to Austin and we are in talks with other theatres to get it in their lineup next season.
+This show creates a buzz and gets people talking.
 We are just getting started, there is a lot more to come.

 Playhouse Smithville – June 2015 Smithville, Texas

 This was an amazing time.
-The owner of Playhouse Smithville, john danials, jr., read the first draft of my script and said he wanted to do it.
+The owner of Playhouse Smithville, john daniels, jr., read the first draft of my script and said he wanted to do it.
 We started rehearsals three weeks before the show started.
 That poor cast had a new script every night up until the end.
-As I watched john and the cast work magic with my words, I was able to rewrite the initial draft to become a play which left people stunned.
+As I watched john and the cast work magic with my words, I was able to rewrite the initial draft to become a play that left people stunned.
 Of the five shows, we sold out four of them and the cast took bows to standing ovations every night.